brittanynicole7/sql-challenge/README.md

 - Create an Entity Relationship Diagram of the csv files using Quick DBD.

 ## Part Two: Data Engineering
-- Define columns, set the correct data types for each columns, set Primary Keys, set NOT NULL for columns as needed, and define column length to include all characters.
+- Define columns, set the correct data types for each column, set Primary Keys, set NOT NULL for columns as needed, and define column length to include all characters.
 - Import the CSV files into SQL.

 ## Part Three: Data Analysis